vfp9/intl/readme.md

 Designer is a VFP dialog whose display language varies according to the localization of VFP.

-**Internationalization Gotcha:** `AS nCodePage` specifies the code page of the query.
-Include `AS nCodePage` if the query was created with a code page other than the current VFP code page.
-When the query is opened, VFP automatically converts the query to the current VFP code page.
+**Internationalization Gotcha:** `AS nCodePage` specifies the 代码页 of the query.
+Include `AS nCodePage` if the query was created with a code page other than the current VFP 代码页.
+When the query is opened, VFP automatically converts the query to the current VFP 代码页.

-The query is saved in its original code page when it is closed.
+The query is saved in its original 代码页 when it is closed.

-If you omit the `AS nCodePage` clause or `nCodePage` is 0, the query is not converted to the current VFP code page.
+If you omit the `AS nCodePage` clause or `nCodePage` is 0, the query is not converted to the current VFP 代码页.

-In VFP, queries can be added to a project, and you can specify the query's code page from within the Project Container.
-The Project Container keeps track of the query's code page.
-However, if you use `MODIFY QUERY` to open a query outside of the Project Container, you should include `AS nCodePage` to specify the query's code page.
+In VFP, queries can be added to a project, and you can specify the query's 代码页 from within the Project Container.
+The Project Container keeps track of the query's 代码页.
+However, if you use `MODIFY QUERY` to open a query outside of the Project Container, you should include `AS nCodePage` to specify the query's 代码页.

 ---